-In the cleaning scheme, workers are grouped in 2 distinct groups, with the key differences highlighted below:
+In the community scheme, workers are grouped in 2 distinct groups, with the key differences highlighted below:

 |Contractors||Optional – can self-register||1.67% of ordinary remuneration or profit component, paid by the contractor||Contribution refund plus interest||Includes working directors, sole traders or individual partners in a partnership.|